willstepp/dogs-of-santiago/dos.md

 "I'm not going anywhere near that place," Janette argued, "Not tonight.
 The Carabineros will be all over with those protesters out.
 The metros shut down at eight, I heard somebody talking about it earlier."

 "But the gigantic screen, the game!
-I can't miss it before I go back to the Atacama, Jamie, you in?
+I can't miss it before I go back to the Atacama.
+Jamie, you in?
 We can taxi it, I don't care.
 I just want to go, man.
 Come on!"

 Jamie put down his phone.